sanketshreeemal/pokerup/documentation/improvements.md

 * **(Done) BUG** - *The final stack values are defaulting to zero in the settlement page instead of populating the value from the final stack input when the player clicks on Settle Up button.
 The settle-up button functionality in the In-Game page was changed and may not have been updated to trigger the final stack in the following page.
 Also need to check if firestore is properly writing the correct final stack data*
 * **(Done) Investigate: Default final stack value** - *Reason: Investigate why the final stack defaults when the final stack is not updated on the previous screen.*
     *Ideally after validation this will not be an issue. but still worth checkign to find if there are any other similar default values in place*
+The settle up logic - considers an unfilled final stack as the default buy in instead of 0. if final stack is not filled in. consider it as 0 in default value.
 ---

 ## Page: Past Games Page

 ### High
-* **Add: Game duration field** - *Reason: A game duration field needs to be added to the game collection (currently hardcoded).*
-When game in progress -
-    When a game is in progress, the duration field should say "Active" instead of the hours/time.
-    The details dection hardodes dollars as the currency - the field should instead search the game doc for the currency, use the appropriate currency symbol and present that in the details section as well as across the card.
-    In details, winnings and ROI should be empty fields until game is complete and populated Your winnings / ROI should be muted until the game is finished.
+N/A

 ### Medium

 * **Display: Player first name** - *Reason: The game card details section should display the player's first name instead of the username.* Display given username if the player is not in the system.
 * **Implement: Sorting logic** - *Reason: Implement sorting logic for the past games list.*

 ### Low

 * N/A

+### Done
+* **(Done) Add: Game duration field** - *Reason: A game duration field has been added to the game collection.
+Updated the game card to use the gameDuration field for game duration (previously hardcoded to 2h 30m).
+The duration is now calculated from the gameDuration field stored in minutes and converted to hours and minutes format.*
+* **(Done) Handle: Active game display** - *Reason: When a game is in progress, the duration field now displays "Active" instead of the hours/time.
+Your winnings and ROI are muted (displayed as "--") until the game is finished.*
+* **(Done) Fix: Currency symbol consistency** - *Reason: The details section and card now use the appropriate currency symbol from the game document instead of hardcoding dollars.
+The currency symbol is fetched using getCurrencySymbol() function from the theme and applied consistently across the card (Total Pot, player net funding, winnings display).*
+* **(Done) Handle: Empty winnings and ROI for active games** - *Reason: In the details section, winnings and ROI fields are now empty ("--") and muted in color until the game is complete and properly populated with final data.*

 ---